amoghpalnitkar/veloces/README.md

 Its main uses include efficient scheduling for non rotational solid state devices.

 Applying patch :

-	linux-source $ : patch -p1 < pathtopatch/veloces
+	patch -p1 < pathtopatch/veloces

 Compile linux kernel.

 Selecting the scheduler :

 	cat /sys/block/sdX/queue/scheduler

 		If the patch has been applied and kernel has been compiled correctly, then this command would show 'veloces' in the scheduler list.
 		*sdX - select the appropriate device for which scheduler is to be selected

 	echo veloces > /sys/block/sdX/queue/scheduler